 On Brian’s first day of ownership, he confronted the superintendent.
 “I asked him how to control the thermostat, and he said, ‘there’s no way to adjust it.
 It’s locked.’
 I said, ‘you can’t tell me how to control the temperature?’ and he said, ‘no, I don’t know how.’
 So that was his first and last day in my ownership.”
 Brian called the thermostat manufacturer and they walked him through how to unlock and program the thermostat.

 As a result, Brian saw a substantial decrease in expenses.
-“I was able to program [the thermostat] so it turned down at night [and] turned down on weekend.
+“I was able to program [the thermostat] so it turned down at night [and] turned down on weekends.
 By keeping a close eye on that, I cut the utilities bill in half in the first year.
-By cutting the salary of a superintendent [and] by cutting my energy bills in half right out of the gate, the building turned cash flow positive.”
+By cutting the salary of a superintendent [and] by cutting my energy bills in half right out of the gate, the building turned cash-flow positive.”

 Lesson #4 – Reinvest Profits to Boost Property Value

-After turning the property cash flow positive after decreasing his expenses by cutting both his utility bill and superintendent salary, Brian didn’t pocket the extra cash.
-Rather, he reinvested it right back into the property.
+After turning the property cash flow positive, Brian didn’t pocket the extra cash.
+Rather, he reinvested it right back into the property, an important step in commercial real estate investing, especially if the building is in disrepair.
 “That’s another thing I stay true to to this day: I always plow the vast majority of the money back into the properties and keep reinvesting back in.
 That’s a part of how you build value.”

 How much value was Brian able to create?
 Currently, the “property’s probably worth $3 million.”
 That’s more than triple the original purchase price, which was $836,000!